 You can help by donating to HPC to support our work, or by visiting www.lowercapehousing.org, our joint resource center with the Community Development Partnership, which provides information about a variety of free services related to the housing crisis.

 "Mom!
 MOM!
 That's our number.
 They called our number, FOUR," said Kurtc.
 With that, Maritess slowly realized that her family would have a home of their own.
 She and her daughter Kurtc wept with joy.

 Four days earlier, Maritess learned from HPC that a two-bedroom Habitat for Humanity home was up for resale in Chatham.
 These homes rarely become available, and when they do, one must act fast to participate in the lottery.
 Maritess had been through this many times before.
 She had been connected with HPC for 12 years, and with HPC by her side, she learned what to do.

 Maritess is a food service worker in an elder care facility.
 Over the years, HPC has worked closely with Maritess to get the services in place that they qualified for, including fuel assistance, the holiday Adopt A Family program, and Backpack to School program.
 The family moved often, seeking more affordable rental housing while they applied for numerous homeownership opportunities.

 On the day of the lottery, the family was astonished when they heard, "Will number four please stay afterwards."
-The disbelief meshed with the joy of knowing they would have a home from the holidays.
+The disbelief meshed with the joy of knowing they would have a home for the holidays.
 It was overwhelming news for Kurtc and her parents.
 That evening they called Maureen to share their incredible news.
-For Maureen, moments like that are why HPC matters.
+For Maureen, moments like these are why HPC matters.
 "We're like family," she said.
 "They are part of HPC's fabric and have been for over a decade.
 This is the reason we do what we do.